A common yet significant question inevitably crosses the minds of most students studying in India,

 Common Government Job Criteria

-CGPA is converted into percentage if required, as per university rules.
+- CGPA may need to be converted into a percentage as per university rules

 Minimum CGPA Required for Higher Studies & MBA